moslienko/AlertMaster/README.md

 }
 ```

-Then set it in the config
+Then set it in the config:

  ```swift
 var alertConfig = AlertConfig()